 Both Sleeptracker® accounts can be accessed from the same device.
 The Sleeptracker® app will display the data of whichever user is logged in.
-To see data associated with another account, simply go to the Menu under My Profile > Account and login to the other account.
+To see data associated with another account, simply go to the Menu under My Profile > Account > Logout and then login to the other account.

 The Sleeptracker® system requires access to an Internet-enabled home Wi-Fi network.

-No, the Sleeptracker® monitor will still collect all data if your phone is off, but alarms in the Sleeptracker® app will not work.
+No, the Sleeptracker® system will still monitor your sleep if your phone is off, but the Sleeptracker® alarm will not work.

 Your phone does not need to be in your room to record your sleep.
 However, you do need your phone in close proximity to access the app alarms.

-Your phone does not need to be connected to Wi-Fi overnight, but will need to be connected to Wi-Fi to use the Sleep Cycle Alarm.
+Your phone does not need to be connected to Wi-Fi overnight, but will need Wi-Fi or a cellular connection to use the Sleep Cycle Alarm.

 To restore your data, re-download the Sleeptracker® app, launch the app, then sign in to your existing Sleeptracker account.

 Yes, the Sleeptracker® AI Engine (SAIE) can differentiate between when a user is awake in bed and when they are actually entering early stages of sleep.
 To do so, the SAIE uses machine learned algorithms that take into account the breathing rate, heart rate and micro motion sensed by the Sleeptracker® system.

 If someone else is going to use your bed and you wish to disable Auto Sleep recordings, go to Menu > Record Sleep Automatically and set to Off.
 This will prevent someone else’s sleep data from affecting your sleep stats.